-- For diploma/certificate programs, students may add or drop a course prior to or during the first three days of the academic term/module. - Adding or dropping a course could affect a student's financial aid. - Students may add a course based upon the availability of scheduling and approval by the Institution. - Students dropping a course beyond the add/drop period may incur 100% financial responsibility for the course. - All schedule changes must be documented.
+- For diploma/certificate programs, students may add or drop a course prior to or during the first three days of the academic term/module. - For associate's degree programs and all nursing programs, students may add or drop a course prior to or during the first week of the academic term. - Adding or dropping a course could affect a student's financial aid. - Students may add a course based upon the availability of scheduling and approval by the Institution. - Students dropping a course beyond the add/drop period may incur 100% financial responsibility for the course. - All schedule changes must be documented.
 A student's failure to initiate the appropriate paperwork may result in the recording of a failing grade.